logicmonitor/lm-powershell-module/Documentation/Set-LMWebsite.md

 ```

 ### -TestLocationCollectorIds
 Array of collector IDs to use for testing.
+Can only be used when IsInternal is true.
 Cannot be used with TestLocationAll or TestLocationSmgIds.

 ```yaml
 Type: Int32[]